Hello everyone! 😀

 And that’s what happens to me.
 Imagine you have to collect the hair fallen everytime you brush your hair.
 That’s exactly what happens to me every day.

 Well, even though I’m still yet to see the effectivities of the product to reduce the hair fall, I definitely could feel how my hair looks shiny and even feels softer after I used the oil.
 Like, my naughty hair is easier to manager in the after use so this hair oil definitely works the job. 😉

 Innisfree My Real Squeeze Mask | Green Tea (South Korea)

-So, here’s the thing… Despite the popularity of so many K-beauty products, I am still yet to find some good products that actually work well on my skin.
+So, here’s the thing… Despite the popularity of so many K-beauty brands and products, I am still yet to find some good products that actually work well on my skin.
 If you previously read my review on Etude House cushion, you probably know that I’m not a fan.

 In terms of skincare, I’ve tried some K-beauty products too but the result wasn’t that amazing to the point that convinced me to change my skincare routine.
 Some failed terribly that it only convinced me to stop everything all at once.
 So I stick to some local skincare for my routine, but at the same time, I occasionally pamper myself with face mask, face scrub, and everything.

 For the sake of writing something for this feature, I’ve literally become a hoarder of K-beauty sheet masks.
 Still got like a month supply on my skincare stash in fact. 😛